Here’s a comment someone left on my facebook wall this week:

 The last few verses of Genesis chapter 2 are all about the mutuality and similarity of the first man and woman.
 Genesis chapter 3 is a continuation of this narrative, so it’s important to think of Adam and Eve as “a package deal.”
 Adam and Eve are one flesh (Gen. 2:24) and they are together throughout the Genesis 3 narrative.
 They were together when the woman was being tempted and they were together when they each ate the forbidden fruit.
 In Genesis 3:8 it says that “They heard the sound of the Lord God walking in the garden in the cool of the day, and they, the man and his wife, hid themselves from the presence of the Lord God among the trees of the garden.”
 (My italics.)
 Having said that, in verse 9, God calls out to the man (ha’adam) with no mention of the woman, and God and the man have a conversation recorded in Genesis 3:10-12.

-Slight digression: In Genesis chapters 2-3, the first person to be created is mostly referred to as ha’adam which means “the human being”.
+Digression: In Genesis chapters 2-3, the first person to be created is mostly referred to as ha’adam which means “the human being”.
 In chapter 3 this person is undeniably a man (male); however this person may have been sexually undifferentiated before the part of the woman was taken out of his side during the “operation” recorded in Genesis 2.21-22.
 [More on this here.]
 The first man and woman were very much “a part of each other”.
 This first human is not technically named “Adam” until later.
-In fact it is difficult to determine when ha’adam took on, or was given, the proper name “Adam”.
-As far as I can make out, the first unambiguous instance of the first man being called “Adam” in the Hebrew text is in Genesis 4:25.
-(Please correct me if I’m wrong on this.)
+It is difficult to determine when ha’adam took on, or was given, the proper name “Adam”.
+The first relatively unambiguous instance of the first man being called “Adam” in the Hebrew text is in Genesis 3:17.

 While God does call out to ha’adam in verse 9, I think it would be amiss to interpret this as totally excluding the woman, keeping in mind that we are told that they are one flesh (probably in a way we have never experienced.)
 Moreover, the woman does enter into the conversation at verse 13.